asgardius/midori-school/README.md

 # Why this game is not available at F-Droid?

 This is not a priority for me, but if you want to maintain a f-droid release, i won't stop you

+# System requirements

+* 64 bit X86 or ARM quad core CPU, 1.2 GHz or better
+* 512 MB of RAM
+* Glibc 2.36.9 or later
+* OpenGL ES 2.0 compatible GPU for hardware rendering
+* 700 MB of free space
+* ALSA compatible sound card or bluetooth headset
+* Keyboard, gamepad or touchscreen
+* Network interface for LAN multiplayer (not yet implemented)

+# Known devices that fit  these requirements

+* Pinephone (Requirements were made to fit this device)
+* Pinephone Pro (Untested)
+* Librem 5 (Untested)
+* Raspberry Pi 3b or later (Untested)
+* Almost any X86_64 computer (Don't expect seeing this game ruunning on a Pentium 2 with a Voodoo card, because i'm not John Carmack)